-We’ve been helping young people to find gap year placements since 2002.
-We offer first-class opportunities for service, evangelism and discipleship overseas.
+A Crosslinks gap year offers first-class opportunities for service, evangelism and discipleship overseas.

 Who can apply?

 If you are a committed Christian and a school leaver up for a challenge, this is for you!
-You must be a UK resident and 18 or over by the time you travel overseas.
+You must be a UK resident aged 18 or over by the time of the trip.

-Our typical gap year team is made up of up to 10 school leavers (male and female) and two team leaders, usually slightly older.
+A typical gap year team is made up of 10 school leavers (male and female) and two team leaders.
 Experienced mission partners host the team for the duration of the placement.

-In The Gambia, our gap year team will work in schools alongside the national Christian Union.
+In The Gambia, the team will work in schools alongside the national Christian Union.
 Activities may involve:

-In South Africa, our gap year team will serve at various church placements organised by mission partners James and Lucy Buchanan.
+In South Africa, the team will join James and Lucy Buchanan at Hope Church in Johannesburg.
 Activities may involve:

-- taking a break and going on safari or exploring South Africa
+- Taking a break and exploring South Africa.

 How will you help me prepare?